livecode/livecode/docs/notes/inappv2.md

 - _initialized_ – the purchase request has been created but not sent.
 In this state additional properties such as the item quantity can be set.
 - _sendingRequest_ – the purchase request is being sent to the store / marketplace
 - _paymentReceived_ – the requested item has been paid for.
-The item should now be delivered to the user and confirmed via the mobilePurchaseConfirmDelivery command
+The item should now be delivered to the user and confirmed via the mobileStoreConfirmPurchase command
 - _alreadyEntitled_ – the requested item is already owned, and cannot be purchased again
 - _invalidSKU_ – the requested item does not exist in the store listing
 - _complete_ – the purchase has now been paid for and delivered
-- _restored_ – the purchase has been restored after a call to mobileRestorePurchases.
-The purchase should now be delivered to the user and confirmed via the mobilePurchaseConfirmDelivery command
+- _restored_ – the purchase has been restored after a call to mobileStoreRestorePurchases.
+The purchase should now be delivered to the user and confirmed via the mobileStoreConfirmPurchase command
 - _cancelled_ – the purchase was cancelled by the user before payment was received
 - _error_ – An error occurred during the payment request.
-More detailed information is available from the mobilePurchaseError function
+More detailed information is available from the mobileStorePurchaseError function